Avalcorp/ESG_VM/docs/ProgramArchitecture.md

       <img src="OWL.jpg" alt="ESG" width="300"/>
     </td>
     <td>
       The architecture defines how the program will be divided.
-The parts of the program are: datasets, colectors, broker and orchestrators.
+The parts of the program are: datasets, collectors, broker and orchestrators.
 The name given         for this set of projects is: "The Nest".<br>
     </td>
     <td>
       <img src="VirtuousCycle.png" alt="Virtuous Cycle" width="300"/>